Conservation in the Home

 Start in the bathroom

 Did you know that about 75% of water used in the home is used in the bathroom?
 Look for ways to save water whenever possible.
-You’ll help Texas and reduce your water bill as well.
+You’ll help Texas and reduce your water bill.

 - Bathing: Take a shower instead of a bath to save water.
 A short shower uses less water than a long one.
-A low-flow showerhead will save as much as 50% of the amount of water currently used, while still providing a refreshing, cleansing shower.
+A low-flow showerhead saves water by as much as 50% while still providing a refreshing, cleansing shower.

 Installing a low-flow showerhead is the single most effective conservation step that can be taken inside the home.

 - Toilet: Standard toilets manufactured prior to the 1980s usually require 5-7 gallons per flush.

 Toilets sold during the ‘80s and early ‘90s use 3.5 gallons per flush.
 The most significant savings come from replacing your toilet with a 1.6-gallon model.
 Since 1992 in Texas and 1994 nationally, new toilets must use 1.6 gallons or less per flush.
 Do not use a brick in your toilet tank.
 The brick will crumble and can damage the fixture.

 - Lavatory: Change your habits!
 Don’t let water run continuously while brushing your teeth, shaving or washing your hands.
 Additionally, a low-flow faucet aerator can save water use by up to 50%.

 About 8% of in-home water use takes place in the kitchen.
 And now for the Kitchen Sink –

 - Fill the basin or a dishpan to rinse dishes instead of using running water.